benedikt-schesch/AST-Merging-Evaluation/README.md

 * input_data/ -> Input data, which is a list of repositories; see its README.md.

+* repo_setup_scripts/ -> Scripts to setup the repos.
+The script is automatically executed after checking out a certain hash if the script has the name "repo_name.sh".
+As arugment the path of the repository to setup is passed.

 ### Uncommited Files

 * test_cache/ -> This folder is a cache for each test computation. contains: